8n8/trumat/README.md

 # ded

-A work in progress towards making better Elm tooling.
+A work in progress towards making a faster Elm formatter.
+It's not ready yet.

-All it does at the moment is to remove trailing spaces from all the lines in all the Elm files in the current directory and below.
+The goal is to behave the same as `elm-format . --yes` but faster.
+So far, it:

+- removes trailing spaces
+- adds a newline after top-level binds

 Be aware that it overwrites all the Elm files.

 It works OK in Ubuntu Linux.
 It currently assumes that lines end with `\n` and that paths are separated with `/`.

 ## Build

+You need a C compiler.

 This is tested in Ubuntu 22.04.1LTS, using GCC 11.2.0.